How to Grow Tomatoes at Home

 - First, fill a third of the pot with the potting mixture we recommended above.

-- Place your germinated plant into the mixture, then add more potting mix until it’s up to the base of the plant.
+- Place your germinated plant into the mixture, then add more potting mix until you cover the plant.

 - Gently pinch the soil around the plant so it’s stable.

-The first time you water your plants it should be very thorough, ensuring that the soil is very damp.
+You should be very thorough the first time you water your plans, ensuring that the soil is very damp.
 Avoid getting the leaves, stems, and base of your plants wet.

 After this, only add water to the potting mixture according to how much moisture it retains.
 It may not be necessary to water them every day.

 Check the potting soil closely and ensure that it stays slightly damp.
-Avoid overwatering your plants, because too much moisture can cause its own problems.
+Avoid overwatering your plants, because too much moisture can affect them as well.

-To ensure your tomatoes at home grow properly, it’s important that you provide support as they get taller.
-A plant stake will help them stand tall and straight.
+To ensure your tomatoes grow properly, it’s important that you provide support as they get taller.
+A plant support stake will help them stand tall and straight.

-Tomatoes ripen slowly, and that’s when you’ll start picking them.
-Still, some tomatoes will fail to mature fully on the vine, and in that case it’s best to go ahead and cut and store them in a cool place until they’re ripe.
+Tomatoes ripen slowly.
+You’ll start picking them once they ripen.
+Still, some tomatoes won’t mature fully on the vine.
+In that case, it’s best to go ahead and cut and store them in a cool place until they’re ripe.